allista/hangar/README.md

     * Hangars are controlled with a dedicated GUI
     * For the vessels that do not have any hangars the GUI shows their volume and dimensions
     * A vessel can have multiple hangars.
 Provided GUI allows easy switching between them by highlighting the hangar that is currently selected
+* In addition, several other parts are provided:
+    * Powerfull 5-way RCS thrusters for Spaceport
+    * Heatshild with space for engines for Rover Lander.
+Especially helpful if you're playing with DeadlyReentry
+    * Two adapters for Size4 stack nodes

 ##Requirements##